UPDATED AUGUST 2025

 4-years old | Sherman Township, Michigan

 Kiyana McNeal, 4-years old, was killed by a dog she had known less than an hour.
+St. Joseph County sheriff's deputies were dispatched to the 63000 block of West Fish Lake Road just after 4:00 pm for a report of a dog attack.
 The child's mother, Jacey McNeal Wolkins, had been searching for a new family dog after her previous dog died of cancer.
-The new dog arrived on October 23, 2016 -- a man from Illinois drove his doberman-type dog to their home.
-The former owner stayed with Kiyana and her mother for 30 to 45 minutes, as they got acquainted with the new dog, then departed for Illinois.
+The new dog, a doberman-type, arrived on October 23, 2016.
+The former owner stayed with Kiyana and her mother for 30 to 45 minutes, as they got acquainted with the new dog, then he departed for Illinois.
 About five minutes after he left, Jacey called the man for unknown reasons and asked him to return, according to family members.
-Before he returned, the dog attacked Kiyana in the neck as she tried to give the dog a dog biscuit.
-The man returned while the dog was attacking Kiyana and her mother was struggling to get the large dog away from Kiyana.
-He carried the child outside and began CPR on the little girl.
-Emergency responders tried to resuscitate Kiyana, but she died on scene.
-No charges were brought and the dog's previous owner was never named. [source citations]
+Before he returned, the dog attacked Kiyana in the neck as she tried to give the dog a biscuit.
+The man returned while the dog was attacking Kiyana and her mother was struggling to protect her.
+The man carried the child outside and began CPR.
+Emergency responders tried to resuscitate Kiyana, but she died at the scene.
+No charges were brought.
+The dog's previous owner was never named. [source citations]

 Date of death: October 23, 2016 Chained: No